GabrielMeloBatista/HashAndSalt/README.md

 The backend for this project is available in `https://github.com/AdelaneJunior/HashLogin`, thanks AdelaneJunior and MJunior10 for helping in this project

+you will need Maven installed to use the backend

+Use `mvn spring-boot:run` to start the backend server

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.